Introduction to the consumer protection in the Australian Consumer Law

 Unconscionable dealing, as interpreted in case law, occurs where two requirements are satisfied:

-- one party to a An agreement that the law will enforce. or transaction is under a ‘special disability’ (see ‘Types of special disability’, below); and
+- one party to a contract or transaction is under a ‘special disability’ (see ‘Types of special disability’, below); and

 - the other party takes unfair advantage of that disability, either with knowledge of that disability or where the other party has ‘closed their eyes’ to the disability.